Golden Chariot Asia, India

 View Full Gallery Here »

-7 days and 7 nights aboard the Golden Chariot will take you 1,600 years back in time.
+A journey on the Golden Chariot will take you 1,600 years back in time.
 The Golden Chariot is your ticket to the timelessness of the historic state of Karnataka, the landscape of which was considered heavenly by empire-builders of the past.
 The voyage unveils empires, unlocks treasures, unravels secrets and takes you to lost kingdoms, wrapped in the heady luxury of train travel.
 It is another grand way of traversing across the colourful and culturally vibrant southern regions of India.
 Extensively travelling through the length and breadth of Kerala and Tamil Nadu, this luxury train offers relaxation to its guests.

 Places Covered: Bangalore - Chennai - Mamallapuram - Pondicherry - Tiruchirapalli & Thanjavur - Madurai - Kanyakumari - Thiruvananthapuram - Backwaters & Kochi / Allepey - Bangalore

-- Day 1: Bangalore.
+Day 1: Bangalore.
 Known as the Garden City because of its salubrious climate and greenery, it is perched 3,250 feet above sea level where temperatures seldom exceed 30oC and is unique with its rich cultural heritage that coexists with its modern day technological and industrial achievements.
 It is popularly known as India's Silicon Valley.
 Following visits to an art gallery, join the train to begin your journey with dinner.

 Day 2: Mamallapuram and Chennai.
 Located in Mamallapuram, the famous temples of the Rathas, the Penance of Bhagirath, the Shore Temple and the eight Mandapams, (shallow, rock cut halls) are located on the beach, all built nearly 1200 years' ago.
 Following lunch the journey continues to Chennai, the site of the East India's Company first settlement, founded in 1639.
 The tour takes in St Mary's Church, the first English church in Chennai, built in 1678 – 80, followed by a rich itinerary of visits to Saint Thomas Cathedral, the Kapaleeshwarar Temple, the Sri Parathasarathy Temple and the National Art Gallery and Museum.
 Drive past the High Court Building, Fort St. George and the famous film studios before returning to the train for dinner.

 Day 3: Pondicherry.
 Formerly a French colony, French is still widely spoken here, and the seaside villas and cobbled streets are more reminiscent of the South of France than the South of India.
 With a sightseeing tour of Pondicherry, one visits Auroville, founded in 1920 by the philosopher Sri Aurobindo.
 Conceived as a tribute to Sri Aurobindo, Auroville is an entirely new concept in education and urban living.
 The Aurobindo Ashram is known to the world over as the "Centre of Integral Yoga".

 Day 4: Tiruchirapalli and Thanjavur.
 Tiruchirapalli is situated on the banks of the River Kaveri.
 The Nayaks of Madurai built the town and the historic Rock Fort, which played a vital role in the Carnatic wars in the 18th century.
 This fort is perched on a rock outcrop which towers over the old city.
 During a sightseeing tour of Tanjore one visits temples built in the 10th and 14th centuries.

 Day 5: Madurai.
 A sightseeing visit of one of Southern India's oldest cities, this is a busy place, with the extraordinary Meenakshi Temple and its hall of a thousand Pillars.
 Visits also include the Thirumalai Nayak Palace & Thiruparangundram temple.

 Day 6: Kanyakumari/Thiruvananthapuram.
 Here we enjoy sunrise at Kanyakumari, in the southern most district of Tamilnadu state.
 Breakfast and lunch are served on board and in the afternoon we visit Thiruvananthapuram and the Palace of Thiruvananthpuram prior to strolling through Kovalam Beach.
 In the evening there will be a Gala Dinner and Cultural Show at The Leela Kovalam.
 Enjoy the night on the train as it travels to Alleppey.

-- Day 7: Alleppey.
+Day 7: Alleppey.
 From Alappuzha we cruise in a traditional boat along the bewitching Vembanad lake, the largest backwater stretch in Kerala.
 Visiting Kumarakom, one of the prime tourist attractions of Kerala, the green shores throbbing with vigour and pure beauty will never tire you.
 The soft sunlight lends the calm water a new enchantment, with the gentle whisper of the palms in the breeze.
 Kumarakom is a small backwater village, with sights, sounds and fragrances that will simply captivate you.
 Here we have lunch and then drive to Kochi.
 The Dutch Palace, also known as Mattancherry Palace and built by the Portuguese in 1555, is famous for its murals depicting scenes from the Ramayana and the puranic legends.
 Adjacent to the palace is the Jewish Synagogue (closed on Fridays & Saturdays) built in 1568.
 Also visit the St. Francis Church (closed on Sundays), established by the Portuguese Franciscan friars in 1503 and burial ground to Vasco Da-Gama.
 In the evening there is Kathakali dancing and dinner, before departing for Bangalore.

 Day 8.
 Bangalore.
 Morning arrival after breakfast.